 2. 5G U2U Relay PKMF checks whether the 5G ProSe UE is authorized to play these roles in RSC-specified relay service.

 3. The 5G U2U Relay PKMF provides a set of discovery security materials corresponding to the authorized roles to the 5G ProSe UE through U2U Relay Discovery Key Response.
 The discovery security materials related to U2U relay discovery are associated with the RSC.
+The discovery security materials related to direct discovery are associated with the ProSe restricted code.
 The 5G U2U Relay PKMF may include relay discovery security policies specifying how the provided security material is used in the U2U relay discovery procedure in the response.
 For example, a security policy can specify whether end-to-end protection needs to be enabled in relay discovery messages.

 6.16.3 Evaluation